Rupesh707/Rupesh707/README.md

 ### Hello there 👋🏻 🤖

 I'm **Rupesh Kumar**, a passionate **Research & Development - Data Scientist** skilled to provide innovative business solutions.
-I'm also a leader driven by passion and motivation, to empower teams to go above and beyond in style.
+I'm also a leader driven by passion and motivation by empower teams to go above and beyond in style.
 Having premium experience in Europe, North America & Middle East.

 ### 🏆 Achievements
 - 📊 📉 [Tableau Ambassador](https://lnkd.in/d3iRGSMP) 2021